- General ASA24 Information

 Does the system allow entering recipes or saving favorites?

-ASA24-2016 provides Respondents with the ability to identify favorite foods and drinks using a star icon.
+The 2016 versions of the ASA24 system provide Respondents with the ability to identify favorite foods and drinks using a star icon.
 Older versions of the ASA24 system do not have this feature.
 None of the ASA24 versions has the capacity to enter recipes.

 Can foods or supplements be added to the ASA24 system for a particular study?

-No. the ASA24 system includes foods and drinks from the Food and Nutrient Database for Dietary Studies (FNDDS) and supplements reported in the National Health and Nutrition Examination Survey (NHANES).
+No. The ASA24 system includes foods and drinks from the Food and Nutrient Database for Dietary Studies (FNDDS) and supplements reported in the National Health and Nutrition Examination Survey (NHANES).
 At this time, it is not possible to add foods, drinks, or supplements to the database.

 What resources are available to assist respondents in completing 24-hour recalls or food records using the ASA24 Respondent Website?